seanode/seanode.github.io/_posts/2014-10-01-nov-2014-documentdb-and-nodejs-apis.md

 The Seattle Node.js Meetup is pleased announce our [meetup](http://www.meetup.com/Seattle-Node-js/events/210808762/) on **Thursday, Nov.
-20** with talks on building Node.js applications around the DocumentDB NoSQL datastore and designing your own API server.
+20** with talks on building Node.js applications around the DocumentDB NoSQL datastore and authenticating your Node servers.
 Microsoft is hosting us at their SLU offices on the west side.

 As always, you can find all things Seattle Node.js-related at the group website: